cisc7610/homework1/README.md

 to query the database.
 The queries should be as follows:
  1. Count the total number of JSON documents in the database
- 2. Count the total number of Images, Labels, Landmarks, Locations, Logos, Pages, and WebEntity:s in the database.
+ 2. Count the total number of Images, Labels, Landmarks, Locations, Pages, and WebEntity:s in the database.
  3. List all of the Images that are associated with the Label with an id of "/m/015kr" (which has the description "bridge") ordered alphabetically by URL